 Even the best EAs lose money at times.
-Also, as you've no doubt been warned repetely, "past earnings are no indication of future performance.".
-Even though a trading robot has been successful in the past, doesn't mean that it'll continue to be profitable in the future.
+Also, as you've no doubt been warned repetely, "past earnings are no indication of future performance."
+Even though a trading robot has been successful in the past, does not mean that it will continue to be profitable in the future.
 Market conditions can and do quickly change.

 The success or failure of an expert advisor depends entirely on the programmer.
 But if they program the EA to take positions based on high probability set-ups, then they can make a lot of money for the person who uses it.

-Of course there are people who actually like trading and who don't wish to use any kind of trading robot.
+Of course there are people who actually like trading and who do not wish to use any kind of trading robot.
 They appreciate the challenge.
 Myself, I'll take the profit over the challenge every day.

 Still, there seem to be dozens of different expert advisers available with more coming online every month.
-Many of them do the same thing and are usually targeted towards "investors".
-Who clearly don't have a fundamental understanding of the way a market works.
-The sales copy always promises a "set and forget".
-Way of entering the market for massive profit.
+Many of them do the same thing and are usually targeted towards "investors" who clearly do not have a fundamental understanding of the way a market works.
+The sales copy always promises a "set and forget" way of entering the market for massive profit.